tikoehle/timetable/README.md

 # Timetable
-Solving a school scheduling problem using a SAT-Solver
+## Solving the High School timetable problem using a SAT-Solver

-State: Work in progress, 12 June 2023
+#### State: Work in progress, 12 June 2023
+#### Author: Timo Koehler

+The process of timetable construction is a common and repetitive task for High Schools worldwide.
+In the world of algorithms this problem is called "high school timetable problem", other variants exists for course and student based organisations, and they are all   referring to the task of creating an optimal class schedule for a high school or gymnasium, subject to various constraints and objectives.
+The goal is to assign subjects, teachers, and classrooms to specific time slots while satisfying all the necessary requirements and optimizing certain criteria.

+This problem involves numerous constraints that must be considered when constructing the timetable.
+Some common constraints include:

+1. Teacher availability
+2. Classroom availability
+3. Subject prerequisites
+4. Student course requests
+5. Teacher and student preferences
+6. Time slot constraints
+7. Class size limitations
+8. Time slots for specific locations, like Sporthalle oder Fachkabinett
+9. Reoptimization because of teacher sick days

+... and many more, depending on the concrete school.
+This project implements the hard and soft constraints and optimizes the result based on the objective formulated below.

+Timetabling problems in their general form belong to the class of NP-complete problems giving little hope of finding an generic algorithm that produces an optimal result for any problem size and in polynomial bounded time.
+Nevertheless, specific timetabling problems with great practical relevancy can be solved using constraint integer programming approaches to model and solve the problem.
+Integer programming is a mathematical optimization technique that seeks to find the best assignment of variables subject to linear constraints.
+The binary nature of the variables in integer programming allows for the representation of binary decisions, such as whether a subject is assigned to a particular time slot.
+It becomes possible to find an optimal or near-optimal solution that meets the various constraints and objectives, resulting in an efficient and effective schedule.

-This combinatorial optimization problem is solved using the SAT-Solver from Googles OR-Tools.
+This project solves the problem using a SAT-Solver from Googles OR-Tools.
 The implementation is based on the ```school_scheduling_sat.py``` example from ortools: <a href="https://github.com/google/or-tools/blob/main/examples/contrib/school_scheduling_sat.py">View source on GitHub</a>.
 All the constraints are of course school specific and have been modeled in close cooperation with the school.

 ## Objective
 [TBD]